-Consequently, the white dwarf grows in mass.
-When the accretion has raised the white dwarf's mass to the critical mass of 1.4 solar masses, the density and temperature in the center of the white dwarf become so severe that carbon starts fusing explosively.
+Consequently, the white dwarf accretes mass.
+As the mass of the white dwarf starts to approach Chandrasekhar’s limit (1.4 solar masses), the density and temperature in the center of the white dwarf become so severe that carbon starts fusing explosively.
 Within one second the fusion moves from the center to the surface and the white dwarf undergoes a thermonuclear explosion and is completely destroyed.
 Only the remnant remains.
-All of the core’s matter – the products of nuclear fusion (iron, nickel, silicon, magnesium, and nickel, silicon, magnesium, and other heavy elements) plus unfused carbon and oxygen - are ejected into the interstellar medium at speeds upwards of ~48,000,000 km/hr.
+All of the core’s matter – the products of nuclear fusion (iron, nickel, silicon, magnesium and other heavy elements) plus unfused carbon and oxygen - are ejected into the interstellar medium at speeds upwards of ~48,000,000 km/hr.
 This type of event is called a Type Ia supernova.